joakimtveter/noroff-semester-project-2/README.md

 ## Deployment

-This project is be deployed using [Netlify](https://www.netlify.com/).
+This project is automaticly deployed to [Netlify](https://www.netlify.com/).
 Any commit to the `main`-branch will trigger a new deployment.

 ## Project Brief